Addepar/ember-table/tests/dummy/app/pods/docs/guides/header/size-constraints/template.md

 3. `gte-container`: Ensures that the table is always the same width or larger than its container.

-4. `eq-container-slack`: Similar to `gte-container`, but allocates excess whitespace to an empty "slack" column on the right side of the table.
+4. `gte-container-slack`: Similar to `gte-container`, but allocates excess whitespace to an empty "slack" column on the right side of the table.

 5. `lte-container`: Ensures that the table is never larger than its container.